-There is no connectivity to any European sites within the zone of influence of the proposed development.
+There is no connectivity to the River Liffey or to any European sites within or outside the potential Zone of Influence.

 The consideration of all potential direct and indirect impacts that may result in significant effects on the conservation objectives of a European site, taking into account the size and scale of the Proposed Development are presented in Table 3.